fredsmalley/biolab/README.md

 This program is to extract specified information from HTML files which are dowloaded from Personal Genome Project (http://www.personalgenomes.org).

+Our goal is to collect and transfer all semi-structured data in PGP to easy-to-read text file so that the data can be exploited by R and other programs.

 Tools
 -----